Azmarie/COVID-Doctor-Chatbot/README.md

 The model uses patients’ COVID related questions and previous replies of the certified doctors scraped from the internet as input [1].
 The model is trained with the attention based Transformer [2] architectures like GPT [3] and BART [4] to ensure it pays attention to important part of the input sequence when decoding.

-Furthermore, we present data augmentation approach to efficiently counter the problems coming from shortage of data.

 ## Sample Output
 | Short user query                    | Long user query